Salt Dough Handprint Bowl – A salt dough craft idea

 Salt dough handprint bowl keepsake.
 Follow our simple instructions to make a hand shaped dish from salt dough for rings, cufflinks, coins or keys.
 A great kid made gift idea for mothers day, fathers day, valentines day or christmas.

-Made with tiny fingers, this handprint dish is a perfect keepsake to keep for years to come.
-The best bit is that is is useful too!
-It can be used to keep tiny pieces of jewellery like rings in or it can just be put on display to remember how tiny your baby or toddlers hands really are.
-Any loved one would be delighted to receive a hand shaped salt dough dish.
-We have lots more DIY homemade gift ideas too.
-Do take a look.
+Made with tiny fingers, this handprint dish is a perfect keepsake to treasure for years.
+It can be used to keep tiny pieces of jewellery like rings in, or it can be displayed as a reminder of how tiny your baby's or toddler's hands really are.

 Supplies for Salt Dough Handprint Bowl:

-We have also made clay handprint bowls using air dry clay.
-I love both of our keepsakes, but I would say air dry clay is a little easier to work with.
+We have also made clay handprint bowls using air-dry clay.
+I love both of our keepsakes, but I would say air-dry clay is a little easier to work with.

 How to make a salt dough handprint bowl

-2. Flatten the salt dough using a rolling pin and press your child's hand onto it to create an imprint of their hand.
 The salt dough needs to be about 1cm thick.
 You will need to press your child's hand into the salt dough quite firmly and press down on each finger to make a good print.
-I would recommend rolling the salt dough out on baking paper as it will make it easier to transfer the salt dough later.

 Salt dough hand shaped bowl keepsake.
 Use a kids handprint to make a bowl for rings, cufflinks or keys.